Superior courts hear civil and criminal cases, including felony cases and civil cases over $25,000.

 NCAOC provides centralized administration and budgeting services for the state’s courts.

-The Judicial Branch produces a number of publications to inform stakeholders and the public on various court-related matters and subjects.
+Judicial reports, statistics, fact sheets, and more to inform stakeholders and the public on various court-related matters.